mzakhidov/case_study_bellabeat/README.md

 + Date field has been standardized to DD-MM-YY across all the data files through the function

-Checking the number of unique participants in each imported data file
+Checking the number of unique participants in each imported data file.
 ```
 n_distinct(daily_activity$Id)
 n_distinct(daily_calories$Id)